Roles & Permissions (RBAC)

 Roles in Tokens

-When a user authenticates, their roles and permissions can be included in the access token as claims:
+When a user authenticates, their roles and effective permissions can be included as claims in the access token.
+The access token is a JWT (RFC 7519) — a signed JSON payload the client presents on each request.

 {